ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 id sem consectetuer libero luctus adipiscing.
 ```

-Either of the above methods will output the following:
+Either of the above methods will generate the following:

 ```html
 <blockquote>